• Skip to primary navigation

 Instructions

-1. Add 1 cup cold water to a bowl and sprinkle gelatin on top to allow to bloom.
+2. Add 1 cup cold water to a bowl and evenly sprinkle gelatin on top to allow it to bloom (about 5 minutes).

-5. Cover the dish and allow marshmallows to set on countertop overnight or at least 6 hours.
+8. Cover the dish with plastic wrap and allow it to set on the countertop for a minimum of 6 hours or overnight.

 Notes